TheJacksonLaboratory/diachromatic/docs/mapping.rst

 **5. Valid (chimeric):** All remaining chimeric read pairs.

-The illustration below shows the decision tree for the categorization of read pairs.

-The decision as to whether a read-pair is valid or not is made according to the four decision nodes shown in the Figure:
+The decision as to whether a read-pair is valid or not is made according to:

 **1.** Read pairs that map to different chromosomes or to the same strand cannot originate from un-ligated or self-ligated fragments.
 Therefore, they are categorized as chimeric read pairs that are valid, if the size d\ :sub:`s` is within the specified range.